Ben Goldacre: Andrew Wakefield

-Although challenging Andrew Wakefield's views about immunisation, Goldacre repeatedly defended Wakefield against an investigation by The Sunday Times into Wakefield's fraudulent 1998 paper in The Lancet, prompting criticism from the newspaper's reporter Brian Deer.
+Although challenging Andrew Wakefield's views about immunisation, Goldacre defended Wakefield against an investigation by The Sunday Times into Wakefield's fraudulent 1998 paper in The Lancet, prompting criticism from the newspaper's reporter Brian Deer.

 Writing in The Guardian in September 2005, Goldacre argued:

 The paper always was and still remains a perfectly good small case series report, but it was systematically misrepresented as being more than that, by media that are incapable of interpreting and reporting scientific data.

 After Wakefield's falsifications of the data came to light, Goldacre continued to lambast journalists for credulity and sensationalism:

 Even if it had been immaculately well conducted - and it certainly wasn't – Wakefield's "case series report" of 12 children's clinical anecdotes would never have justified the conclusion that MMR causes autism, despite what journalists claimed: it simply didn't have big enough numbers to do so.